 Tip #2: Measure and weigh

-Please be aware that only following one point may result in the wrong choice.
-Measure and weigh them as every dog has a totally different body dimension and weight.
+Be aware that only following one point may result in the wrong choice.
+Measure and weigh them as every dog has totally different body dimension and weight.
 A large dog will require a sturdy construction and a more durable and chew-resistant bed.
 To take the correct measurements, you need to make your dog stand up straight and use a measuring tape to check the following:

 ● Measure from the nose to the back where the tail begins.

 ● Measure the front legs from the shoulder to the floor.

 Most bed sizes work when your dog is small and likes to sleep in a curled-up position, as long as you don’t pick a bed that’s too small.
 If your dog likes to keep themself warm and feel safe, they will love Caldera’s Pet Beds with therapeutic gel packs fitted inside.
 Don’t worry, we have all sizes and you will definitely find the best match for your older dog requiring a larger bed.
 For dogs who like to stretch out when sleeping should also get full comfort with a lot of extra room to provide them support and also help them with their medical conditions or joint problems.

 Tip #4: Find out if your pet has any special requirements.